-EMT-Basic practical and written examinations for licensure in Missouri.
-There are questions on the licensure application related to the conviction of any crime (traffic violations, drug and/or alcohol, etc.).
-Affirmative answers may result in the applicant being denied licensure by the Missouri Department of Health and Senior Services, Bureau of EMS.
+Graduates of the Paramedic One-Year Certificate are eligible to take the National Registry Advanced Level practical and written examinations for Paramedic licensure.
+There are questions on the Missouri licensure application related to the conviction of any crime (traffic violations, drugs, and/or alcohol, etc.).
+Affirmative answers may result in the applicant being denied licensure by the Department of Health and Senior Services Bureau of EMS.